Homepage > Blank IRS 1042-S Template

 Dos and Don'ts

-• Don't procrastinate.
-Submit the form by the deadline to avoid penalties.
+• Don't submit the form late; be aware of deadlines to avoid penalties.

 Misconceptions